tow3rs/catapult-v3-smartnic-re/README.md

   - Bus for U17 retimer and QSFP interface management.
   - Bus to manage the following parts: several power distribution components, I2C EEPROM, PCIe clock generation chip, I2C to GPIO chip, temperature sensor, etc.
   - Bus for Mellanox NIC ASIC management.
-- Two independent PCIe Gen3 8x interfaces for FPGA.
+- Two independent PCIe 8x Gen3 interfaces for FPGA.
-  - First interface is routed to first 8x interface of PCIe bifurcation in SAMTEC connector (OCP board) and to 1-8 lanes of the PCIe edge (PCIe board).
+  - First interface is routed to the first 8x interface of PCIe bifurcation in SAMTEC connector (OCP board) and to 1-8 lanes of the PCIe edge (PCIe board).
-  - Second interface is routed to an external connector: To proprietary connector J8 in the OCP board and to Oculink connector in the PCIe board.
+  - Second interface is routed to an external connector J8 (OCP board) and to 9-16 lanes of the PCIe edge (PCIe board).
-- One PCIe Gen3 8x interface for Mellanox NIC ASIC, routed to the second 8x PCIe bifurcation in the SAMTEC connector (OCP board) and to 9-16 lanes of the PCIe edge (PCIe board).
+- One PCIe Gen3 8x interface for Mellanox NIC ASIC, routed to the second 8x PCIe bifurcation in the SAMTEC connector (OCP board) and to the Oculink connector (PCIe board).
 - One QSFP+ port connected to the FPGA through the U17 retimer.
 - Onboard USB JTAG programmer based on `FTDI` `FT232H`.
 - Several oscillators.